ColinKennedy/rez_developer_packages/rez_docbot/README.rst

       - by-file
     - two-factor authentication

-- Make sure there's a mechanism to force publish (versioned / latest)
-- Allow multiple publish patterns
-- Allow publish patterns which use regex
-  - Add a "semver" regex pattern people can use

 - Check that I have references for all :ref: tags.
   - Also check the `foo`_ stuff
   `.nojekyll`_